Website Manager

 Q: What is the difference between Recreation, and Select/Competitive?

-A: Recreation- The focus of our recreation program is fun.
+A: Recreation - The focus of our recreation program is fun.
 The skill and commitment requirements are more relaxed.
 The goal of our recreational program is to create a supportive and rewarding environment that emphasizes enjoyment and skill learning, through equal participation regardless of ability.
 All participants are eligible to participate in the Recreational programs without tryouts or any basis on talent or skill.

-The opportunity to play at the Select/Competitive level is offered to age groups U9 and up.
+- The opportunity to play at the Select/Competitive level is offered to age groups U9 and up.

 Open tryouts are conducted and the process is designed to ensure every player has an equal opportunity to demonstrate their skill, attitude and effort to possibly be invited to play at the select level.
 The primary objective of tryouts is to identify players with a strong level of commitment and skill level that are seeking to further advance their skill development at a more competitive level.
-Player who tryout will be notified by club if they are accepted or not.
+Players who tryout will be notified by club if they are accepted or not.

 Q: My 3 year old is full of energy.
 Can I register him/her for soccer?